-There are basically three types of Westerners in Southeast Asia: that's residents or so called ex-pats, who live here in long-term, backpackers or travellers, who spent here more time than just holidays and tourists, who usually work in their home countries but spent a few weeks of their holidays here.
+There are basically three types of Westerners in Southeast Asia: that's residents or so called ex-pats (ex-patriated), who live here permanently in long-term, backpackers or travellers, who spent here more time than just holidays, and tourists who usually work in their home countries but spent a few weeks of their holidays here.

-These Westerners are either working here or they spent their retirement in Southeast Asia.
-The majority of them are male and stay in Thailand.
+Ex-pats in verymost cases spent their retirement in Southeast Asia.
+Fewer make business here or have a job.
+The majority of them is male and stays in Thailand.

 A very much reputation coining part of Thailand is it's flourishing sex industry.
 Although prostitution is officially abolished in Thailand since 1960, the definition of prostitution is so unclear that all these redlight bars in parts of Bangkok, Pattaya and Phuket are tolerated.
 If people meet there and decide to spent more time together, than it's their affair.
 If there is money changing the owner, well, that's not a matter of police work.